grigorijeostojic/Apollo-scraper/README.md

 ---

-## 🎉 Ready to Scrape!
+## ðŸŽ‰ Ready to Scrape!

-1. ✅ Enter your Apollo credentials
+1. âœ… Enter your Apollo credentials
-2. ✅ Add your Apollo URLs
+2. âœ… Add your Apollo URLs
-3. ✅ Configure max pages and enrichment
+3. âœ… Configure max pages and enrichment
-4. ✅ Click "Start"
+4. âœ… Click "Start"
-5. ✅ Download your data from dataset!
+5. âœ… Download your data from dataset!

-**Happy Scraping! 🚀**
+**Happy Scraping! ðŸš€**

 ---